I know many people start Outlook as the first application directly after they start their computer and close it as the last one when they shutdown.

 However, the problem with this method is that you are putting quite a bit of stress on your computer directly when you login and starting up your computer might actually take a lot longer as a result.
 Especially if you are also starting some other applications directly at logon, you could render your computer unresponsive for quite some time.

 Want to know a smarter way?

 The “smarter way” is to use a delayed Scheduled Task instead.
-This will require you to have Windows Vista, Windows 7 or Windows 8 since the delay option got first introduced in Windows Vista.
+This will require you to have Windows Vista, Windows 7, Windows 8 or Windows 10 since the delay option got first introduced in Windows Vista.

 More responsive and quicker boot

 By adding a delay of somewhere between 30 seconds or a couple of minutes, your computer will have time to complete the startup and log you on properly first.

 This will make the logon process much quicker and leave the computer more responsive.
 This also means that when you started the computer not to check your mail, but to check something on the Internet, you don’t have to wait until your computer comes back to life again and have the opportunity to launch your browser in between.